 DataLayer.REST - Working with DataLayer.REST

 The web service's Web Application Description Language (WADL) document identifies the available methods.
-This is the REST equivalent of the SOAP-based web service's WSDL document and provide information about the service's methods, requirements, and data.
+This is the REST equivalent of the SOAP-based web service's WSDL document it provides information about the service's methods, requirements, and data.

 DataLayer.REST can be used with one or more child XslTransform elements, which use XSL files to transform the data before it's loaded into the datalayer.
 This allows the adjustment of data if it has a schema that cannot be understood by the Logi Server engine.

 Data may be returned in a hierarchical format, with parent-child relationships, such as JSON data.
 This data won't be fully available as standard datalayer XML and will create difficulties for further processing and analysis.
 The Flattener child element can be used to process this hierarchical data into